 - Represented a general contractor in a bridge project in Rhode Island.
 Assisted in a successful mediation with the RIDOT.
-Serve as litigaiton counsel in various state and federal litigation matters arising from the project.
+Serve as litigation counsel in various state and federal litigation matters arising from the project.

 - Represent heavy civil contractors, subcontractors, and suppliers on road and bridge projects in Massachusetts and Rhode Island.

 - Represent general contractors on projects involving the construction of stadiums and expansions of airports.

 - Defended a land surveyor in a negligence cause of action and successfully obtained a dismissal on summary judgment.

 - Represented companies, including in the construction and transportation industry, against former employees to enforce covenants not to compete and protect the misappropriation of trade secrets.

 - Represented family businesses in multiyear, complex corporate shareholder derivative disputes.
 Served as arbitration counsel for one closely-held business against 50% shareholders.
 Successfully represented the company in the settlement of the dispute which, in addition to arbitration proceedings, involved actions in Massachusetts Superior Court, the Court of Appeals, and the Supreme Judicial Court.

 - Trial counsel representing numerous contractors and owners in obtaining the successful discharge of mechanic's liens pursuant to R.I.
 Gen. Laws section 34-28-17.1, including representing a general contractor and owner in defending an appeal of such a discharge to the R.I.
 Supreme Court.

 Latest Updates in Litigation